-14.1 It is the responsibility of the Principal Investigator to apply for further support before the end of the award period, if this is required.
-Applications for an extension of support may be considered in isolation or as a new application in competition with other applications at the time of applying (see grant condition 11.2).

-14.2 Adequate time (at least eight weeks), should be allowed for an application to be processed and FightMND accepts no responsibility for any costs incurred due to the failure of a grantee to make such an application in good time.
+- 14.1.
+It is the responsibility of the Primary Investigator to apply for further support before the end of the Drug Development Grant period, if this is required.
+Applications for an extension of support may be considered in isolation or as a new application in competition with other applications at the time of applying (see Terms and Conditions 11.2). - 14.2.
+Adequate time (at least eight weeks), should be allowed for an application to be processed and FightMND accepts no responsibility for any costs incurred due to the failure of a grantee to make such an application in good time.

-15 REPORTS
+15. REPORTS

-15.1 The Principal Investigator is required to submit the following reports:

-- Annual progress reports: due every 12 months from the start date, as stated on the executed agreement (see grant condition 1.1).
-A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website. - Interim reports: brief six monthly reports of no more than two pages on project progress. - Final report: required within six weeks after project completion.
+- 15.1.
+The Primary Investigator is required to submit the following reports: - Annual progress reports: due every 12 months from the Drug Development Grant start date, as stated on the executed Drug Development Grant Agreement (see Terms and Conditions 1.1).
+A short summary in language intelligible to the lay reader should also be submitted for possible use in FightMND publications and on our website; - Interim reports: brief six-monthly reports of no more than two pages on project progress; - Final report: required within six weeks after completion of the Drug Development Grant project.
 A detailed final report covering the whole project will be substituted for the annual report.
 In addition, a summary should also be provided in language intelligible to the lay reader.
 Researchers must avoid the use of jargon and technical language and should pitch the summary at the level of a science feature in a broadsheet newspaper.
-The summary may be used in FightMND publications. - FightMND Research Symposium: the Principal Investigator is required to present progress of the project annually at the FightMND Research Symposium. - 15.2 The final installment of the award will be paid only after receipt of the final report and its approval by FightMND.
-Payment may be delayed further if reports are not submitted on time and/or if clarification is required. - 15.3 Feedback to people with MND and/or Carers.
+The summary may be used in FightMND publications; and - FightMND Research Symposium: the Primary Investigator is required to present progress of the Drug Development project annually, and at the FightMND Research Symposium.

+- Notification of Milestone achievement (Phase I Clinical Trial Grants only): The FightMND Research Co-ordinator, Dr Davor Stanic, should be notified when the Clinical Trial has achieved agreed milestones, by email to researchgrants@fightmnd.org.au. - 15.2.
+The final instalment of the Grant will be paid only after receipt of the final report and its approval by FightMND.
+Payment may be delayed further if reports are not submitted on time and/or if clarification is required. - 15.3.
+Feedback to people living with MND and/or Carers.
 All grantees are encouraged to provide regular information on their research to be circulated by FightMND for patients and carers.
 Where volunteers are involved in research, grantees are required to provide regular feedback to the participants and FightMND, in addition to annual reports and publications.

-16 SITE VISITS AND PROGRESS MEETINGS
+16. SITE VISITS AND PROGRESS MEETINGS

-- 16.1 FightMND reserves the right to visit the grantee's laboratory during the period of the project to discuss progress and welcomes invitations to do so. - 16.2 The grantee may be asked to attend six monthly progress meetings to discuss progress with FightMND representatives and donors.
-These may be arranged in conjunction with site visits. - 16.3 The grantee may be asked to take part in FightMND communication projects such as video content to help facilitate feedback to the Foundation's donors on outcomes related to the grant.
+- 16.1.
+FightMND reserves the right to visit the grantee's laboratory during the period of the Drug Development Grant to discuss project progress, and welcomes invitations to do so. - 16.2.
+Grantees may be asked to attend six monthly progress meetings to discuss progress with FightMND representatives and donors.
+These may be arranged in conjunction with site visits. - 16.3.
+Grantees may be asked to take part in FightMND communication projects such as video content to help facilitate feedback to FightMND's donors on outcomes related to the Drug Development Grant.

-17 PUBLICATIONS, PRESENTATIONS, ACKNOWLEDGMENTS AND PUBLICITY
+17. PUBLICATIONS, PRESENTATIONS, ACKNOWLEDGMENTS AND PUBLICITY